-Breast cancer is the second most common cancer in women after skin cancer.
+Breast cancer is the second most common cancer1 in women after skin cancer.
 Mammograms can detect breast cancer early, possibly before it has spread.
 To prevent new cancers from starting, scientists look at risk factors and protective factors.
 Anything that increases your chance of developing cancer is called a cancer risk factor; anything that decreases your chance of developing cancer is called a cancer protective factor.
 This post “8 Protective & Non-Protective Factors for Breast Cancer” seeks to provide helpful information about this disease.

 What Are the Risk Factors for Breast Cancer?